willbelr/qtpad/README.md

 # Dependencies
 - Require Python 3 with Qt5 packages, including qt5-svg and python-pyqt5 (python3-pyqt5 on debian)
 - Made on Linux, might work on other platforms
-- Only tested with Openbox and tint2, please report any problem :)
+- Tested on Openbox and tint2, KDE 5.
+Please report any problem :)

+# Known bug
+- Odd handling of the tray icon context menu on KDE